tengfoonglam/coworker_bingo/README.md

 Co-Worker Bingo can be played not only in a workplace setting but also among classmates, friends, and family to encourage team bonding and help everyone become familiar with one another.

 Creating these bingo sheets manually is a painstaking process especially for large groups.
-This repository contains the necessary Python code to quickly generate bingo sheets for groups with >10 people so the preparation process is as hassle-free as possible.
+Each sheet should contain at most one unique fact per participant and must not include any unique facts of the person using that sheet.
+This repository contains the necessary Python code to quickly generate valid bingo sheets for groups with >10 people so the preparation process is as hassle-free as possible.

 If you used this repository in one form or another please give it a **star** :star2:.
 Appreciate it!